hlohaus/whatsapp-api-webhook-server-python-v2/README.md

 In [personal cabinet](https://console.green-api.com/) you will need to specify the IP (or external machine name) with this (`80`) port.

-After starting the container, the container console should receive incoming notifications.
+After the container is launched, the data on incoming webhooks will be available in the console.

 Also you can run it via `docker compose` (from root repo directory):